 Nevado del Huila, an active volcano, is a beautiful snow-capped mountain with a summit which lies 5,365 meters above sea level.
 Due to the volcanic activity, the area surrounding the Nevado del Huila is among the most fertile in Colombia and provides an excellent microclimate for growing coffee.
 Numerous rivers are born in the hills of the Nevado and wildlife species inhabit these slopes with staggering landscapes.
 In spite of having one of the most beautiful and best coffee growing conditions in the country, the geographic conditions ensure that the region remains quite inaccessible.
 Gaitania is located only 100 km from Neiva and 250 km from Ibague, yet it can take over six hours to get there over steep hills and rugged roads.
 A long history of influence from guerrilla groups that have controlled the region for over 40 years increased the inaccessibility of the region.
 Despite these challenges, the coffee producers of Gaitania continue cultivating their coffee with pride and care.

-The coffee pickers get paid higher premiums ensuring only ripe cherries are harvested.
+The coffee pickers get paid higher premiums which ensures only ripe cherries are harvested.
 The producers depulp their coffee into fermentation tanks using hand cranked depulping machines.
-They are naturally fermented for 18-20 hours in tanks, washed and then dried on parabolic drying beds.
-As a consequence of the education and the good prices they have received, producers have built new solar driers in their farms so that they can properly dry their coffee even when the weather is wet and humid, which is very common in Gaitania.
+Naturally fermentation occurs for 18-20 hours in tanks prior to washing and drying on parabolic beds.
 This coffee is proof of a working relationship where the coffee continually improves.